alexschimel/bsmeta/README.md

 |processing|softwareVersion|Version of processing software|7.10.3
 |processing|comments|Free text field|None

-Very basic here because any further details would be software-dependent.
+Keeping this section basic because any further details would be software-dependent.
 See below on how to augment this section with processing details.

 ### 4. mosaic
 A section containing the basic information about the mosaic created: